Bobby Kotick: Activision Blizzard

-In November 2006, Kotick started discussing a merger with the games division of Vivendi, a French entertainment conglomerate, which included Blizzard Entertainment and Sierra Entertainment.
-Kotick engineered the Activision Blizzard merger, which created a new company, Activision Blizzard.
-Shareholders of Activision Blizzard approved Kotick as CEO of the combined company on July 9, 2008.
-Kotick said he aimed to build on Blizzard's successes in the Asian market to introduce Activision's games there.
+In November 2006, Kotick entered into discussion with French media conglomerate Vivendi.
+Through its Vivendi Games subsidiary, it owned Blizzard Entertainment and Sierra Entertainment.
+Kotick engineered the merger, which created a new company, Activision Blizzard.
+Shareholders of Activision Blizzard approved Kotick as CEO of the combined company in 2008.
+Kotick said he aimed to build on Blizzard's successes, including expanding into Asia.

 Kotick has used Activision Blizzard's industry position to push partners for changes that he maintains would benefit the gaming community.
 In July 2009, Kotick threatened to stop making games for the PlayStation 3 platform if Sony did not cut the price of the console.
 Kotick also urged the British government to reward Activision for continuing to invest in the country's pool of game developers by providing Activision with the same kinds of tax incentives provided by Canada, Singapore, and eastern bloc countries.
-Kotick has launched an Independent Games Competition with $500,000 in total available prize money for small developers working with new platforms and has stated that "keeping passion in game development is something that's important to him."

-In October 2016, Kotick announced the creation of Activision Blizzard's Overwatch League.
-Earlier that same year, Activision had acquired companies such as King and Major League Gaming.
-In June 2017, Fortune reported that Kotick had become "the longest-serving head of any publicly traded tech company."
-Under him, the company has approved the development of films based on its video games and had developed new esports projects.